ovvn/dom-to-pdf/README.md

 ```

 ## Options
-* `filename` - string, name of resulted PDF file, default is 'generated.pdf'
+* `filename` - string, name of resulted PDF file, default name is `generated.pdf`
-* `excludeClassNames` - array of strings, list of class names to exclude from DOM
+* `excludeClassNames` - array of strings, list of class names of elements to exclude from PDF, e.g. `['Loading', 'ExcludeMeFromPdf']`
 * `overrideWidth` - number, overrides a width of a container DOM element
 * `proxyUrl` - string, e.g. `/api/proxyImage?url=`, a route in your app which renders images on your domain in order to avoid problems with CORS with the images on a DOM